makrai/notes/bostan18-text-emo-corpora.md

     Language, emotion, and the emotions: A computational introduction.
     Language and Linguistics Compass, 12(6):e12279

-## 2.1 differences in psychological models and annotation schemata,
+## 2.1 Differences in psychological models and annotation schemata,

 * still debated in psychology (Barrett+, 2018; Cowen and Keltner, 2018)
   * discrete and finite sets of emotions (categorical models) and